ElektraInitiative/libelektra/doc/tutorials/mount.md

 3. `hosts` is the _storage plugin_ that can read and write this configuration format.

 > Consider using mount with the option `--with-recommends`, which loads all plugins recommended by the _hosts_ plugin.
-> You can see the recommended plugins of _hosts_ if you look at the output of `kdb info hosts`.
+> You can see the recommended plugins of _hosts_ if you look at the output of `kdb plugin-info hosts`.
 > Hosts recommends the _glob_, _network_ and _error_ plugins.
 > Using `--with-recommends`, more validation is done when modifying keys in `system/hosts`.